PetrKryslUCSD/DataDrop.jl/docs/src/index.md

-# FinEtoolsFlexStructures Documentation
+# DataValet Documentation

 ## Manual

-The description of the types and the functions, organized by module and/or other logical principle.
+The description of the functions, with examples of the use.

 ```@contents
 Pages = [